AMWA-TV/bcp-002-02/docs/Overview.md

    ]
    ```

-2. Node with two identical Devices where each is a different Product with a unique serial number.
+2. Node with two identical Devices where each is a different product with a unique serial number.

    Node API `/self` resource:
    ```json